miyako/language-4dm-nova/README.md

 * alias_block
 * function_call

-as the generic token will take precedence.
+as a compromise, `classic_array_block` is tokenised as a regular command.

+other native commands must have the `:C` token suffix.